Oliver!: 1994 West End revival

-2009 London revival
+1998 UK tour

+Following the Palladium production, a UK tour produced by Mackintosh (in co-production with Theatre Royal, Plymouth) began in 1998 starring Gary Wilmot as Fagin, Sonia Swaby as Nancy and David Birrell as Bill Sikes.

+2008 West End revival

-A production heavily based upon the 1994 Palladium production opened in London's West End on 14 January 2009.
+A production heavily based upon the 1994 Palladium production began previews at the Theatre Royal, Drury Lane on 12 December 2008 (with an opening night on 14 January 2009).
 Produced once again by Cameron Mackintosh, this revival was directed by Shakespeare expert Rupert Goold and choreographed/co-directed by Matthew Bourne.
-Anthony Ward repeated his acclaimed scenic and costume designs while William David Brohn joined the team as orchestrator, revising some of the musical arrangements.
-Designer Anthony Ward created a new cobblestone effect for the entire stage while the orchestrations were expanded with new dance arrangements given to "Consider Yourself" and "Who Will Buy?" as well as new curtain call/exit music.
+Anthony Ward repeated his acclaimed scenic and costume designs while William David Brohn returned as orchestrator, revising some of the musical arrangements.
+Designer Anthony Ward created a new cobblestone effect for the entire stage while Brohn expanded the orchestrations with new dance arrangements given to "Consider Yourself" and "Who Will Buy?" as well as new curtain call/exit music.
 The prologue from the Palladium production was removed, and the show now opens as it originally did in 1960, with the workhouse children entering, singing "Food, Glorious Food".

 British comedian Rowan Atkinson played Fagin.
 He had played the role in a school production but had turned it down in the Palladium revival.
 Burn Gorman played Bill Sikes, making his West End musical debut.
 Three actors shared the role of Oliver: Harry Stott, Laurence Jeffcoate and Gwion Wyn Jones.
-Robert Madge, Ross McCormack, Eric Dibb Fuller and Jack Glister played The Artful Dodger.
+Rob Madge, Ross McCormack, Eric Dibb Fuller and Jack Glister played The Artful Dodger.
 Jodie Prenger won the role of Nancy, shared with Australian Tamsin Carroll, who played two performances each week.
 Sarah Lark, a runner-up on "I'd do Anything" understudied the role.
 Royal Shakespeare Company actor Julian Glover played Mr. Brownlow with Julian Bleach as Mr. Sowerberry/Dr. Grimwig, Louise Gold as Mrs. Sowerberry, Julius D'Silva as Mr. Bumble and Wendy Ferguson as Widow Corney.
 The revival was nominated for three 2010 Olivier Awards: Best Revival of a Musical, Best Actor in a Musical (Atkinson) and Best Theatre Choreography, but failed to win any.
 After the departure of the original Olivers, the role was passed on to Zac Hurst, Francesco Piancentini-Smith, Edward Cooke, Edward Holtom and Ethan Smith.
-Edward Holtom made a sad departure, one month before his scheduled leave and the date on his contract expired.
+Edward Holtom left the role one month before his scheduled departure, when his contract expired.
 No reason was given for this.